Guy Favières

-Guy Favières (June 1, 1876- March 30, 1963) was an actor in France who had theatrical roles and appeared in numerous films.
+Guy Favières (June 1, 1876- March 30, 1963) was an actor from France who had theatrical roles and appeared in numerous films.

 He performed in Lilac Time and Sleeping Partners and was part of a show that toured the United States with Sarah Bernhardt.
 His portrayal of Warwick in 1925 was described as the best male acting part in the whole piece.